The Dove never flew away from Jesus’ shoulders.

 “This is my beloved Son in whom I am well pleased.”

 The strong compulsion to leave Nazareth and the carpenter shop to Mary and her other children and seek out His cousin, John, was justified by this surprising declaration.
 Jesus had made it!
 He had emerged from childhood unharmed, from the teen years unscathed, and from young adulthood unmarked by sin.
 His Father in Heaven was pleased.
 Whatever lay ahead, Jesus would be surrounded by the love of the Father.
 Angels would always be standing by if needed.
-The hosts of heaven so accustomed to worshipping Him were now assigned to guard Him from earthly harm or hellish device.
+The hosts of heaven so accustomed to worshiping Him were now assigned to guard Him from earthly harm or hellish device.
 The dangers of His Mission will be many and ominous.

 The Dove Within